Equine nutrition: Vitamins and minerals

 Horses that are not subjected to hard work or extreme conditions usually have more than adequate amounts of vitamins in their diet if they are receiving fresh, green, leafy forages.
 Sometimes a vitamin/mineral supplement is needed when feeding low-quality hay, if a horse is under stress (illness, traveling, showing, racing, and so on), or not eating well.
 Grain has a different balance of nutrients than forage, and so requires specialized supplementation to prevent an imbalance of vitamins and minerals.

 Minerals are required for maintenance and function of the skeleton, nerves, and muscles.
 These include calcium, phosphorus, sodium, potassium, and chloride, and are commonly found in most good-quality feeds.
 Horses also need trace minerals such as magnesium, selenium, copper, zinc, and iodine.
 Normally, if adult animals at maintenance levels are consuming fresh hay or are on pasture, they will receive adequate amounts of minerals in their diet, with the exception of sodium chloride (salt), which needs to be provided, preferably free choice.
 Some pastures are deficient in certain trace minerals, including selenium, zinc, and copper, and in such situations, health problems, including deficiency diseases, may occur if horses' trace mineral intake is not properly supplemented.

 Calcium and phosphorus are needed in a specific ratio of between 1:1 and 2:1.
 Adult horses can tolerate up to a 5:1 ratio, foals no more than 3:1.
 A total ration with a higher ratio of phosphorus than calcium is to be avoided.
-Over time, imbalance will ultimately lead to a number of possible bone-related problems such as osteoporosis.
+Over time, imbalance will ultimately lead to a number of possible bone-related problems such as secondary hyperparathyroidism.

 Foals and young growing horses through their first three to four years have special nutritional needs and require feeds that are balanced with a proper calcium:phosphorus ratio and other trace minerals.
 A number of skeletal problems may occur in young animals with an unbalanced diet.
 Hard work increases the need for minerals; sweating depletes sodium, potassium, and chloride from the horse's system.
 Therefore, supplementation with electrolytes may be required for horses in intense training, especially in hot weather.

 Types of feed

 Equids can consume approximately 2–2.5% of their body weight in dry feed each day.
 Therefore, a 1000 lb adult horse could eat up to 25 lb of food.
-Foals less than six months of age eat 2-4% of their weight each day.
+Foals less than six months of age eat 2–4% of their weight each day.

 Solid feeds are placed into three categories: forages (such as hay and grass), concentrates (including grain or pelleted rations), and supplements (such as prepared vitamin or mineral pellets).
 Equine nutritionists recommend that 50% or more of the animal's diet by weight should be forages.
 If a horse is working hard and requires more energy, the use of grain is increased and the percentage of forage decreased so that the horse obtains the energy content it needs for the work it is performing.
 However, forage amount should never go below 1% of the horse's body weight per day.